drfloob/_tree/README.md

 });

 //--------------------------------------------------------------------------------
 // Setting up the tree

-// This recursive method parses the stored data into
+// This recursive method parses the stored data into Person
-// Person nodes.
+// nodes.
 It's a bit esoteric.
-Just know that it's
+Just know that it's flexible enough to
-// flexible enough to parse most any hierarchical data you
-// have lying around.
-inflateFn = function(obj) {
+// parse most any hierarchical data you have lying around. inflateFn = function(obj) {
     this.setNode(new Person(this.tree, obj));
     if (obj.children){